 A free option for 4WDers is Newtracs, which is a real-time crowdsourced app that gives you information on 4×4 track conditions including length, warnings, difficulties, time, and speed of travel.
 It also has a logging feature, vector maps for offline use and a breadcrumb feature in case you get lost.
-It’s currently only available to download on iOS, with an Android version coming soon.
+It’s available to download on iOS and Android.

 Which outdoor apps do you actually use?
 Fill us in on your best ones in the comments.